hubblestack/nebula/README.rst

 --------

 Nebula is designed to be used on a schedule.
-Here is a set of sample schedules for use with the sample pillar data contained in this repo:
+Here is a set of sample schedules for use with the sample queries.

 **hubble_nebula.sls (cont.)**